-Can An Alcoholic Drink in Moderation?
+Can An Alcoholic Achieve Moderate Drinking?

 The Moderation Management program is designed to help alcoholics change their behavior so that their drinking is no longer a problem.
-Like many addiction treatment programs, this one begins with abstaining from alcohol, but instead of attempting to maintain that abstinence forever, members can transition to moderate alcohol use after 30 days.
+Like many addiction treatment programs, this one begins with abstaining from alcohol, but instead of attempting to maintain that abstinence forever, members can transition to moderate drinking or alcohol use after 30 days.
 Moderation Management guidelines include:

 - Attending meetings in-person or online

 - Monitoring alcohol consumption